IronRidge has a diverse portfolio of early-stage assets in West Africa and Australia.

 A maiden resource for these Cape Coast lithium assets is scheduled for the first quarter of 2020.

-In Cote D’Ivoire, Ironridge has access rights to highly prospective gold mineralised structures and pegmatite occurrences covering a combined 3,110km2 and 400km2 area respectively.
+In Ivory Coast/Cote D’Ivoire, Ironridge has access rights to highly prospective gold mineralised structures and pegmatite occurrences covering 3,110sq km and 400sq km areas respectively.

 Results from shallow drilling at Bianouan in September indicated grades up to 5.87g/t gold down to 50m.